meker12/commerce-channels.en/help/channel-manager/map-shipping-carriers.md

 Before you [process order shipments](process-orders.md#ship-an-order) for [!DNL Walmart Marketplace] orders, map Walmart preferred shipping carriers to the corresponding carrier in [!DNL Commerce] so that the shipping data can be synchronized between [!DNL Walmart] and [!DNL Commerce].

-Commerce carriers that do not map to a preferred carrier are labeled as *[!UICONTROL Other Carrier]* at Walmart.
+Commerce carriers that do not map to a preferred carrier are labeled as *[!UICONTROL Other Carrier]* on Walmart.

 **Prerequisites**